Teaching assignments (University of Thessaly)

 Teaching assignments (Hellenic Open University)

-In my post as Associate Faculty at the Hellenic Open University, I contribute to the postgraduate programme “Language Education for Refugees and Migrants”.
+In my post as Associate Faculty at the Hellenic Open University, I coordinate and contribute to the postgraduate programme “Language Education for Refugees and Migrants”.
 In this role, I help Greek and international students pose and answer key questions in applied linguistics, and we work together with course participants to develop teaching skills that are relevant to teaching students of refugee and migratory backgrounds.

 This is a compulsory course bearing 20 ECTS credits, which is offered at the end of the postgraduate programme.
 In this course, participants are placed in a formal education context (e.g., a state school) or an informal teaching setting (e.g., language courses run by NGOs), where they design and implement a sequence of lessons for learners with a refugee or migratory background.
 Additional information about the practicum can be found here.